Optimizing Our Animal's Immune Response

 Dr. Molly Metz, DVM, Lexington, Kentucky

 was unresponsive to antibiotics.
-Within two weeks of being on transfer
+Within two weeks of being on this immune

-being maintained on a maintenance dose of transfer factors.
+being maintained on a maintenance dose of this product.

 - A 19-yr-old late gestation mare had stringhalt, ataxia, and moderate

 ear droop.
-I began the mare on transfer factors to improve its immune
+I began the mare on on this supplement to improve its immune

 mild ear droop.
 This is the first time in her life she was able to pull